 - Lower Costs: JAMstack sites are cost-effective.
 It provides a way to work with servers that’s cheaper than building your own.
 Traditional web development methods involve hosting on a dedicated server whereas JAMstack sites rely on serverless computing.
 Powerful CDN offers hosting services for static files at a cheap rate or even free.

 - Better Developer Experience: JAMstack is not about specific technology that follows a set of rules or certain platforms with limitations.
 Developers get full flexibility to develop their own tech stack.
-The decoupling pattern allows front-end developers to focus on the front-end without worrying about backend functionality.
+The decoupling pattern allows front-end developers to focus on the front-end without worrying about back-end functionality.
 Jamstack microservices and reusable APIs make the web development workflow much simpler than before.
-All these means quicker, easier, and more targeted web development procedure.
+All these means quicker, easier, and more targeted web development procedures.

-- Enhanced SEO: SEO does not only rely on content and keyword optimization it also requires technical soundness like fast loading speed and tight security.
+- Enhanced SEO: SEO does not only rely on the content and keyword optimization it also requires technical soundness like fast loading speed and tight security.
 JAMstack sites load rapidly and respond to user requests without delay.
-JAMstack sites guarantee a great user experience and high-grade security that helps with SEO.
+JAMstack sites guarantee a great user experience and high-grade security that helps with Jamstack SEO.

-Why not to use JAMstack architecture?
+When not to use JAMstack Architecture?

-Definitely, JAMstack methodology provides lots of advantages and boosts modern web development.
+Definitely, the JAMstack methodology provides lots of advantages and boosts modern web development.
 In spite of everything, like any other technology, it also has some limitations that you should consider before migrating to JAMstack.
 The main drawbacks are mentioned below:

 - Largely Depends on Third-Party System: JAMstack sites rely on third-party services heavily. besides, to implement any new features like payment processing, online store, comments, authentication, galleries, polls, you depend on a client-side third-party solution.
 Your site’s functionality may go live or die depending on the third-party provider; since Jamstack requires third-party systems and APIs to a great extent.
 If a third-party service or API goes down, you will get limited chances to fix the issues.